premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-Microsoft Azure provides three different types of Azure SQL models as below
+Microsoft Azure provides three different types of Azure SQL models as below,

 **Standalone Database**: Standalone Database is designed for different types of applications like software-as-a-service solutions, and cloud-based applications that use a single database to store data needed.

-**Managed Instance**: This model is targeted for migration activities from On-premise to the cloud environment.
+**Managed Instance**: This model is targeted for migration activities from On-premises to the cloud environment.
-Elastic pool: This model helps to reduce the costs by sharing the same resources by a group of standalone databases.
+Elastic pool: This model helps to reduce costs by sharing the same resources with a group of standalone databases.

 </blockquote>